prabhakarkandel33/MiniOS/README.md

 - `ramfs.c` - RAM filesystem.
 - `keyboard.c`, `terminal.c`, `shell.c` - input and console interface.

+## Credits

+This project was built using ideas, documentation, and tutorials from the OSDev Wiki: https://wiki.osdev.org/

 ## Notes

-This is a learning project and is not a production OS.
+This is a learning project and is not a production-ready operating system.
-It is built with a freestanding toolchain and booted in an emulator for development.

-## Credits

-This project was built with help from the [OSDev Wiki](https://wiki.osdev.org/), an excellent community resource for operating system development.

-Special thanks to the OSDev community for documentation, tutorials, and low-level systems guidance.